FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-05-27-end-to-end-testing-with-angular-cypress.md

 });
 ```

-When getting the input we can type something in with the method "type('myText')" and then get the form the same way and simply submit it.
+When getting the input we can type something in with the method "type('myText')" and then get the form the same way and submit it.
 Then we can check the value of the input again and check if it is empty.

 Lets test next if when we